9 Important CPG Industry Trends (2024 & 2025)

 Personalization is Color&Co's unique selling proposition.

-From DTC to product personalization, those are this year’s top CPG industry trends.
+From DTC to product personalization, those are the top CPG trends to keep an eye on right now.

 One theme that ties many of these trends together is convenience.
 Thanks largely to e-commerce options and improved delivery times, consumers increasingly expect "CPG on demand".
 Another interesting angle that many of these trends share is a focus on sustainability and the environment.